 The best pet depends on your goal.
 Golden Dragonfly is best for Gold mutations because it doubles the Gold chance.
 Unicorn is best for Rainbow mutations because it doubles the Rainbow chance.
 Bee is the best active defense pet because it patrols and attacks intruders.
 Bear is the best contact defense pet.
 Deer is the best AFK farming pet because it speeds up plant growth by 10 percent.
 Raccoon is the best offensive pet because it steals fruit from other gardens.
 There is no single best pet, only best pets per use case.

-No. As of July 2026 Grow a Garden 2 does not have a player-to-player trading system.
+No. As of August 2026 Grow a Garden 2 does not have a player-to-player trading system.
 All prices shown on this calculator are Sheckle map spawn purchase prices, not trade values.
 There is no live market price for GAG2 pets because there is no market.
 A trading system may be added in a future update but has not been confirmed by the developers, and there is no timeline for it.

 During the Rainbow Moon event, any pet spawning on the map has a 2 percent chance to be a Rainbow variant.
 Rainbow variants carry a boosted ability and a distinctive cosmetic shimmer.
-Rainbow can stack with the Huge variant, producing a Rainbow Huge pet that is extremely rare and highly desirable.
+Rainbow can stack with the Mega variant, producing a Rainbow Mega pet that is extremely rare and highly desirable.
 Because Rainbow Moon timing is unpredictable, Rainbow variants are not included in the variant calculator on this page.
 Watch the in-game event announcements for Rainbow Moon windows.